Magid Glove & Safety Professional Gardening Gloves

 In a wide range of sizes and a couple of attractive colorways, these professional-grade gloves from one of America’s leading manufacturers of industrial and safety personal protective equipment will definitely prevent any unwanted thorn pricks.
 The Bella glove from Magid Glove & Safety is all about providing next-level protection thanks to a glove featuring a puncture-resistant padded palm alongside reinforced yet flexible fingertips.
 In a lovely little whimsical design touch, the fingers have a grippy floral motif printed on them for an even more confident and secure feel.

 These longer length gauntlet style gardening gloves come up to the elbows to provide adequate protection to the entire forearm from any potential stinging or scratching of thorny bushes and shrubbery.
 The knuckle sections are reinforced for extra protection whole the addition of form-fitting spandex to the palms of the gloves ensures plenty of flexibility and comfort to carry out the most delicate of pruning jobs.
 These are a stylish, durable, and high-quality pair of gardening gloves, absolutely ideal for the professional rose gardener.
+You may also like some of these amazing anti vibration gloves from our list, so check them out.

 Durable puncture resistant design with reinforced yet flexible fingertips